Three Ingredients to Building a Successful Venture

 Over the past three decades, I have worked with a ton of these highly energized, undersized competitors going up against the giants in their respective industries.

-This funny clip reminds us of what it looks like when someone tries to make the jump before they’re ready.
-But those small businesses that are ready will possess three things: capitalstrategy, and an operator
+But those small businesses that are ready will possess three things: capitalstrategy, and an operator.
+More on that here:

 I call these three elements “table stakes.”
 Having them doesn’t guarantee success, but not having them almost guarantees eventual failure.